-This page contains information about general and targeted rates, and how your rates are calculated.
+This page contains information about how land rates are set including general and targeted rates, and what your rates are used for.

 Rates are a charge against a property (rating unit) and set by local and regional councils.
 For the Whangarei district area, this is Whangarei District Council and Northland Regional Council.

-Quotable Value New Zealand is the agency contracted by Council to assess property values, and it reviews these valuations every 3 years
+Opteon is the agency contracted by Council to assess property values, and it reviews these valuations every 3 years.

 Rates are set annually by a Council resolution and are charged each financial year (1 July to 30 June).